 - Alternative 1: 78,703,200 gallons

 - Alternative 2: 78,703,200 gallons

 - Alternative 3: 86,119,200 gallons

 - Alternative 5: 78,703,200 gallons

+- CCNM Design Option: +933,120 gallons

+- Refined CCNM Design Option: +6,702,745 gallons

 Construction of the Bakersfield to Palmdale Project Section of the HSR system would result in a net decrease in annual water consumption for the area impacted by the construction of the HSR track and associated facilities compared to existing consumption, when annualized over a five-year period.
 This would be due to the change from agriculture, industrial, and other land uses with more waterintensive activities to less water-intensive construction activities.
-Specifically, it is estimated that the water usage during construction of the HSR Build Alternatives and maintenance facilities would be approximately 58.8 percent (1,785.3 acre-feet/year needed for construction usage, compared to 3,037.4 acre-feet/year for current existing usage) of the existing water demand on an annual basis for the project footprint.
+Specifically, it is estimated that the water usage during construction of the HSR Build Alternatives and maintenance facilities would be approximately 61.9 percent (1,819.5.3 acre-feet/year needed for construction usage, compared to 2,940.99acre-feet/year for current existing usage) of the existing water demand on an annual basis for the project footprint.
 In other words, the current annual water usage for locations displaced by the project is greater than the water usage needs for project-related construction in the same area.
 It is important to note that construction water demand is not a continuous flow demand by the supplier, and water usage is often sporadic and a function of particular construction activities occurring at the time.
 Water for construction of the proposed project could be supplied from existing surface or groundwater supply systems.
 Water trucks would also provide water for dust control, compaction needs and mix-water in rural and undeveloped areas.
 Access to construction water sources in remote areas may require the drilling of wells, if water trucks are not used, however, this would be decided during the construction phase of the project by the contractor.

-A summary of the methodology utilized in the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) and Fresno to Bakersfield Section Administrative Draft Supplemental EIR/EIS to estimate construction water usage for the Bakersfield Station site alternatives is provided below.
-Engineers estimated the amount of concrete needed for the Bakersfield Station buildings and parking structures at the passenger stations from the proposed structure footprints and building characteristics.
+A summary of the methodology utilized in the Fresno to Bakersfield Section Final EIR/EIS (Appendix 3.6-B: Water Usage Analysis Technical Memorandum [April 2014]) and Fresno to Bakersfield Section Administrative Draft Supplemental EIR/EIS to estimate construction water usage for the Bakersfield Station is provided below.
+Engineers estimated the amount of concrete needed for the Bakersfield Station buildings and parking structures at the passenger station from the proposed structure footprints and building characteristics.
 The engineers estimated the amount of water needed for concrete from the concrete demand (31 gallons per cubic yard of concrete).
 Use of water for dust control at the Bakersfield Station was estimated to occur for 400 days.
-Irrigation used for post-construction site stabilization was calculated for landscaped areas at the passenger stations.2
+Irrigation used for postconstruction site stabilization was calculated for landscaped areas at the passenger station.3

-Engineers estimated construction water use for the Palmdale Station to be20,000 gpd for 18 months.
+Engineers estimated construction water use for the Palmdale Station to be 20,000 gpd for 18 months.